nolmoonen/nvjpeg-bug-report-6/README.md

 # nvjpeg-bug-report-6

+> [!CAUTION]
+> Thanks to the nvJPEG team, this bug has been fixed in CUDA 13.0.

 Demonstrates nvJPEG producing non-deterministic results for truncated images.

 Tested with CUDA 12.8 driver version 570.86.15 on Ubuntu 22.04.1